radiopy/radiopy/docs/data_structure.md

 ### `cache:<SHA1 hash>`

 Key Type: `string`
 Used to cache search results from Spotify.
-The sha1 hash is retrieved by either using either the ID, if available, or the search term.
+The sha1 hash is retrieved by either using the ID, if available, or the search term.

 ```json